-Timeline for meeting FSU Goal 1 is fall 2018: FSU's Diversity Program will be updated and revised in AY 2018-2019 The minority student population at Frostburg represented 43.7% of its overall undergraduate population in the fall of 2017.
+Timeline for meeting FSU Goal 1 is fall 2018: FSU's Diversity Program will be updated and revised in AY 2018-2019

+The minority student population at Frostburg represented 43.7% of its overall undergraduate population in the fall of 2017.
 Additionally, the number of undergraduate minority students enrolled at the University has increased 53.4%, from 1,345 minority undergraduates in fall 2009 to 2,064 in fall 2017 (see Table 3 in Appendix B).
 African American student headcount has grown by 31.5% from 1,127 in fall 2009 to 1,483 in fall 2017.

-Share campus-wide and program-specific Metrics to measure how progress Data to demonstrate where progress has been achieved / Areas where efforts designed to recruit and retain of each initiative/strategy is being indicators of success continuous traditionally underrepresented students, evaluated improvement is staff, and faculty. needed Strategies are numbered followed by their Action Priorities.
-FSU 1.1: Enhance marketing and Continue to investigate recruitment efforts that target other avenues of "prospect" and "inquiry underrepresented students. names" to ensure that the makeup and size of a) Continue to send mailings and The purchase of names from Student Search Services Comparison data shows that minorities electronic communications to minority populations from the pool represented 26.8% of the total names purchased for the fall 2009 the first-year class underrepresented students who of students who take the PSAT in entering first-year class, as compared to 36% for the fall 2017 meets the university's meet the University's admission their junior year of high school. goals. class. criteria Data Source: PeopleSoft Queries F09; orig SSS file F17 Seek out new b) Continue to arrange recruitment The number of trips to urban high communication During fall 2016 and spring 2017 (to recruit the Fall 2017 class): trips to urban high schools in schools Maryland.
-Either through individual high school visits, or visits to high strategies to increase knowledge of Marvland. schools as part of a college fair format program, FSU had a total counselors in minority of 32 visits at 19 high schools in Baltimore City. markets. c) The University will make a good The number of minority candidates See results under FSU Diversity Goal 3. faith effort to recruit and employ offered staff positions at the qualified minority staff to University. enhance marketing and recruiting efforts that target underrepresented students.
+student headcount has grown by 31.5% from 1,127 in fall 2009 to 1,483 in fall 2017. efforts tradition staff, a campus-wide and program-specific designed to recruit and retain onally underrepresented students, and faculty. gies are numbered followed by ction Priorities.
+Metrics to measure how progress of each initiative/strategy is being evaluated Data to demonstrate where progress has been achieved / indicators of success Areas where continuous improvement is needed recruit 1: Enhance marketing and ment efforts that target epresented students.
+Continue to send mailings and electronic communications to underrepresented students who meet the University's admission The purchase of names from minority populations from the pool of students who take the PSAT in their junior year of high school.
+Student Search Services Comparison data shows that minorities represented 26.8% of the total names purchased for the fall 2009 entering first-year class, as compared to 36% for the fall 2017 class.
+Continue to investigate other avenues of "prospect" and "inquiry names" to ensure that the makeup and size of the first-year class meets the university's goals. b) criteria.
+Continue to arrange recruitment trips to urban high schools in Maryland.
+The number of trips to urban high schools Maryland.
+Data Source: PeopleSoft Queries F09; orig SSS file F17 During fall 2016 and spring 2017 (to recruit the Fall 2017 class): Either through individual high school visits, or visits to high schools as part of a college fair format program, FSU had a total of 32 visits at 19 high schools in Baltimore City.
+Seek out new communication strategies to increase knowledge of counselors in minority markets. c) The University will make a good faith effort to recruit and employ qualified minority staff to enhance marketing and recruiting efforts that target underrepresented students.
+The number of minority candidates offered staff positions at the University.
+See results under FSU Diversity Goal 3. markets.